peterhinch/micropython-nano-gui/README.md

 from color_setup import SSD
 PALE_YELLOW = SSD.rgb(150, 150, 0)
 ```
-The GUI also provides drivers with 4-bit color to minimise RAM use.
+The GUI also provides drivers with 4-bit color to minimize RAM use.
 Colors are
 assigned to a lookup table having 16 entries.
 The frame buffer stores 4-bit
 color values, which are converted to the correct color depth for the hardware
 when the display is refreshed.